-- For maximum credit score optimization, three to four secured credit cards with at least $500 credit limits is necessary.
+- For maximum credit score optimization, three to five secured credit cards with at least $500 credit limits is necessary

-- There are many instances where consumers have 700 FICO credit scores one year a bankruptcy and/or foreclosure.
+- There are many instances where consumers have 700 credit scores one year a bankruptcy and/or foreclosure

-- If consumers has older credit cards such as a JC PENNY, KOHLS, BEST BUY, GAS CARD and is still active, never close out the aged credit cards.
+- If consumers have older credit cards such as a JC PENNY, KOHLS, BEST BUY, GAS CARD and is still active, never close out the aged credit cards

-- Those aged credit tradelines is worth its weigh in gold.
+Those aged credit tradelines are worth their weight in gold.